ckeditor/ckeditor4-docs/docs/features/spreadsheets/README.md

 The optional [Spreadsheet](https://ckeditor.com/cke4/addon/spreadsheet) plugin lets you insert customizable spreadsheet widgets, that has the following capabilities:

 * Inserting spreadsheets with and without header row/column and with any number of rows/columns.
-* Inserting spreadsheets using predefined templates (see {@link guide/dev/integration/spreadsheets/README#templates-plugin-integration Content Template plugin integration guide}).
+* Inserting spreadsheets using predefined templates.
 * Converting existing tables to spreadsheet instances and vice versa.
-* Spreadsheet structure manipulation (adding/removing rows ans columns)
+* Spreadsheet structure manipulation (adding/removing rows ans columns).
-* Rows and columns resizing
+* Rows and columns resizing.
 * Single and multi-column sorting.
 * Basic data styling like bold, italics, underline and so on.
 * Selecting cell types and formatting with data validation support.